zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ```
     ![Using the row_apply function](images/row_apply.png "Using the row_apply function")

-## **Step 4:** Build One Model per Species using Group_Apply Function
+## **Step 4:** Build One Model per Species Using Group_Apply Function
 This step shows how to use the `oml.group_apply` function for model building.
 The `group_apply` function passes the `oml.DataFrame` specified by the data argument to the user-defined function as its first argument.
 The index argument `oml.group_apply` specifies the columns of `oml.DataFrame` by which the database groups the data for processing by the user-defined Python function.
 The `group_apply` function can use data-parallel execution, in which one or more Python engines perform the same Python function on different groups of data.

 In this step, you build three models, one specific to each species and return them as a dictionary.
 These models are indexed by their corresponding index value.

 1. Run the following script to build three models, one each for the species - Versicolor, Setosa, and Virginica.
-Here, you use the `oml.group_apply` function to call the user-defined function `build_lm_g` three times (one for each species) using two Python engines (parallel=2).
+Use the `oml.group_apply` function to call the user-defined function `build_lm_g` three times (one for each species) using two Python engines (parallel=2).
     ```
     %python
     <copy>